 Inherently absinthe is an alcoholic drink on the basis of tincture of wormwood, balm, anise and sweet fennel.
-However its uniqueness is in the substance maintenance called thujone, characterized by the same influence on brain of a person as hashish which promotes occurrence of hallucinations.
+However, its uniqueness is in the substance maintenance called thujone, characterized by the same influence on the brain of a person as hashish which promotes the occurrence of hallucinations.
 We won’t direct attention to “technical” features of this drink; we are excited with absolutely other things.

 Absinthe originated in the canton of Neuchâtel in Switzerland was fated to become a legendary drink of creative bohemia, thanks to its original character.
 This wormwood tincture is so unpredictable that behavior of the person who has used it is simply impossible to guess.
 Without looking at lethal outcomes it attracted more and more poets, writers, musicians and artists – “decadence” representatives.
 Many products of these creative people have been created under influence of “green muse”.

-In the beginning of the nineteenth century in Paris, absinthe on the popularity was flush with a national French drink — wine.
+At the beginning of the nineteenth century in Paris, absinthe on the popularity was flush with a national French drink — wine.
 Besides, using it they added wine in it with a view of increasing the alcoholic effect.
-On quality the drink was so different, as vodka on open spaces of Russia.
-However, thanks to heralds of art absinthe has very quickly turned to France in really national drink which was drunk at home, on a visit, in bars and restaurants, even on secular receptions.
-There is an opinion that thanks to this green drink there appeared impressionism, representatives of which aspired to seeing the world in its most different displays, in an unbalance and mobility, in riches of paints and shades, specific foreshortenings.
+On quality, the drink was so different, as vodka on open spaces of Russia.
+However, thanks to heralds of art absinthe has very quickly turned to France in a real national drink which was drunk at home, on a visit, in bars and restaurants, even on secular receptions.
+There is an opinion that thanks to this green drink there appeared impressionism, representatives of which aspired to see the world in its most different displays, in an unbalance and mobility, in riches of paints and shades, specific foreshortenings.